The Simulation Center at Texas Children’s Hospital: Practice Makes Perfect

 As a provider who wants to give the best care to my patients, delivering bad news is one of the hardest parts of the job.
 I have always been nervous about it and have never received formal training.
 I tried to think about how to tell a parent about a suboptimal outcome.
 If I were a parent, how would like to receive bad news?
 Are there certain aspects I should consider prior to this conversation?
 In June, my fellow colleges and I attended a simulation lab at Texas Children’s taught by the inspiring, Dr. Jennifer Arnold.
 We received a thorough lecture and had a discussion about the essential aspects of delivering bad news to patient families.
 Next, our skills were put into action with simulation scenarios.
 Both scenarios challenged us as providers and led us to further discussion on how we can continue to improve.
 My colleagues and I truly benefitted from our simulation experience and are prepared to put what we’ve learned into practice.
 It is opportunities such as these that make Texas Children’s an amazing organization to work for.
 I am proud to be a part of an organization that continues to invest in their providers to create a better experience for their patients and families.
 By: Jacqueline Guarino

 Over the summer the PA fellows and I had the privilege of joining an ICU Boot Camp put on by Dr. Danny Castro for incoming MD Fellows in critical care, emergency medicine, cardiology, hospitalist and pediatric surgery.
 Throughout this boot camp we practiced real-life clinical scenarios.
-We quickly developed rapport with the MD fellows and worked together to provide the best possible care for our patients.
+We quickly developed a rapport with the MD fellows and worked together to provide the best possible care for our patients.
 We practiced different simulated scenarios and worked together to quickly care for our patient.
-One of our patients was a simulation baby, which was was equipped with breath sounds, voice-activated commands, pulses, IV access and vital signs.
+One of our patients was a simulation baby, which was was equipped with breath sounds, voice-activated commands, pulses, IV access, and vital signs.
 With the resources we had available during this simulation, we had to determine the problem and give the correct medication and dosage coupled with medical management in order to successfully manage the simulation baby.
 After the simulation was over, we were able to debrief and talk about what we did well, how we worked together as a team and where we had areas for improvement should we be faced with a real-life scenario similar to our simulation practices.
 The environment of boot camp really reinforced the need for teamwork in the healthcare setting.
-It takes a team effort during difficult situations to be able to provide exceptional care for your patient.
+It takes a team effort during difficult situations to be able to provide exceptional care for patients.
 Learning together and working together was a great opportunity that we look forward to applying in our daily practices here at Texas Children’s Hospital.
 By: Caitlin Justus